 Breast reconstruction surgery is a highly individualized procedure performed to restore one or both of a patient’s breasts, most commonly after a mastectomy.

 Breast reconstruction is both physically and emotionally rewarding.
 It may help lessen some of the distress after losing a breast to cancer.Schedule a Consultation

-There is not usually enough tissue on the chest to cover a breast implant after a mastectomy; however, there is a variety of techniques that can be used to construct a breast mound or provide tissue to support an implant.
-During your consultation with Dr. Morales in person, he will evaluate your needs and desires to determine which of the following techniques will be best for your breast reconstruction surgery.
+There is not usually enough tissue on the chest to hold a breast implant after a mastectomy.
+Several mastectomy reconstruction techniques can reconstruct a breast mound or provide sufficient tissue to support an implant.

 - Transverse rectus abdominis muscle (TRAM) flap